 Telegram does not cap hashtags with a hard number, but too many — or malformed ones — make a post look spammy and stop tags from linking.
-This helper extracts every hashtag from your post, validates it, counts it, and totals its character cost.
+This helper extracts every hashtag from your post, validates it, counts it, and totals their character cost.

 How it works